todistantlands/todistantlands.github.io/_posts/2022-08-12-mythic-session-3.md

 date: 2022-08-10 08:28:06-04:00
 share: true
 #
-tags: [actual play, play reports, primeval bastionland]
+tags: [actual play, play reports, mythic bastionland]
 ---

 I'm a little pressed for time this week so I'm going to try and keep this report short.
 Players, current or potential, are encouraged to skip the GM notes.